angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 1. Cast Brainstorm and put back Oracle then your Cantrip on top.
 1. Cast LED and LP, cycle SW cracking LED for {U}{U}{U} and draw the Cantrip.
-1. Cast the Cantrip and arrange your library so that it is (EoA, Pn, TO)
+1. Cast the Cantrip and arrange your library so that it is (EoA, Pnd, TO)
 1. Draw Edge, cycle Edge and draw Oracle.
 1. Cast Oracle to win.